About

 Research Narrative

-My research agenda sits at the nexus of AI systems, causal inference, and infrastructure economics.
-At Amazon I develop surrogate models and LLM-based forecasting pipelines on AWS, while at UConn I apply quasi-experimental methods to study how generative AI tools reshape educational outcomes.
+My research agenda sits at the nexus of Gen AI systems, causal inference, machine learning, and economics.
+At Amazon I develop surrogate models and LLM-based forecasting pipelines on AWS, while at UConn I apply quasi-experimental methods to study how Gen AI tools reshape educational outcomes.
 A unifying thread across these projects is the question of how rapidly scaling computational infrastructure, from data centers to large language models, generates second-order effects on local economies, energy markets, and human capital formation.
 By combining econometric rigor with modern machine learning tooling, I aim to produce actionable evidence that informs technology policy at the institutional, regional, and federal level.

 Current Positions